|Best overall||Best Choice Products Outdoor Garden Potting Bench||SEE IT||

-Budget pick: Topeakmart Potting Table with Metal Tabletop
+Best budget: Topeakmart Potting Table with Metal Tabletop

 The features you sacrifice for a lower price point may not even be important to you: wheels, a dry sink, cabinet doors.
 This one is made of the same fir of other styles and even has non-slip foot covers to help keep the unit in place.
 It can support up to 44 pounds per shelf.

-Premium pick: YAHEETECH Outdoor Potting Bench Table
+Best premium: YAHEETECH Outdoor Potting Bench Table

 You get an easy-access drawer and a roomy cabinet with a drawer (with an extra-secure latch—perfect if you’ve got chemicals inside).
 In addition, this pick comes with side hooks and a slatted shelf, which will let extraneous bits of soil just fall away to the ground, minimal cleanup required.

-Also consider: Merry Garden Foldable Potting Bench
+Best for apartments: Merry Garden Foldable Potting Bench

 Kiln-dried stained wood isn’t just easy on the eyes, it’s also durable: The top shelf can hold up to 150 pounds, the bottom can take another 100.
 The addition of a hanging bar gives you another place to stow your gear.
 All the hardware you need for assembly comes included.